Verzuz

-The series invites two musicians, predominantly R&B and hip hop, such as Mario and Omarion to highlight their discographies in two 10-song rounds during a three-hour session.
+The series invites two musicians, predominantly R&B and hip hop, such as Mario and Omarion, to highlight their discographies in two 10-song rounds during a three-hour session.

-Episodes include battles between producers Teddy Riley and Babyface, singers Erykah Badu and Jill Scott, Brandy and Monica, Gladys Knight and Patti LaBelle, and rappers Ludacris and Nelly, as well as Young Jeezy and Gucci Mane.
+Episodes have included battles between producers Teddy Riley/Babyface, singers Erykah Badu/Jill Scott, Brandy/Monica, Gladys Knight/Patti LaBelle, and rappers Ludacris/Nelly, as well as Jeezy/Gucci Mane.

-On March 9, 2021, the series was acquired by TrillerNet.

 The web series won the NAACP Image Award for Outstanding Variety Series in 2021.

+Verzuz returned for its third season to streaming and the live audience in October 2025, after 3 years of hiatus since 2022.

+“Verzuz” is a sensational spelling of the word “versus.”

 Beginning of Verzuz

 Verzuz began as an impromptu broadcast before taking on the form of a brand, adopting a logo and official social media accounts with subsequent matches.
 The Verzuz brand gained its official trademark in April 2020, as registered by Timbaland.
 In August 2020, after a bidding war, the series began a partnership with streaming service Apple Music and social media platform Twitter, integrating Apple's audiovisual capabilities with Twitter's social-engagement aspect, a first for the former.

 The idea of creating a live battle was conceived by Timbaland and Swizz Beatz in 2017, which led to a 'producer clash' battle during a Hot 97 Summer Jam concert in 2018.
 The live show consists of two challengers in the entertainment industry who compete with their best hit record.
 There are no actual winners chosen.
 In an ABC News interview, Swizz Beatz stated "The people won, the culture won, music won" in reference to the music sales and online streams gradually increasing due to both newfound interest and curiosity.
 Though no winners are selected, Billboard magazine has released scorecards and breakdowns of the battles and selected winners based on these observations.

 The Verzuz webcast became an online streaming show during the COVID-19 pandemic.

 The first three Verzuz matches surpassed a million views, The Ashanti vs Keyshia Cole Verzuz was the most watched webcast with over 6 million total Instagram viewers, breaking the Jeezy vs Gucci Mane record which held over 5 million in total viewers and Brandy vs Monica record, which was the first live stream webcast to pass the million mark with over 1.2 million concurrent in-stream live views, but totaled with over 4.2 million visitor viewers.

-Season 2 of Verzuz began on November 19, 2020.